nerangafernando/nerangafernando.github.io/README.md

 * An undergraduate math conference at Smith College on September 21, 2024, and
 * Academic Conference at College of the Holy Cross on April 23, 2025.

-<code style="color: red"> Weiss Summer Science Research Program from June 3, 2024 to July 26, 2024 at College of the Holy Cross </code>
+<code style="color: blue"> Weiss Summer Science Research Program from June 3, 2024 to July 26, 2024 at College of the Holy Cross </code>

 #### Students supervised: Zhaoqi (Zack) Wu, Zhiyan (Jack) Jiang, Sean Baker